romkatv/powerlevel10k/README.md

 instant prompt with `POWERLEVEL9K_INSTANT_PROMPT=off`.
 Do this if instant prompt breaks zsh initialization and you don't know how to fix it.

 *NOTE: Instant prompt requires zsh >= 5.4.
-It's OK to enable it even when using an older zsh version but it won't do anything.*
+It's OK to enable it even when using an older version of zsh but it won't do anything.*

 ### Why my icons and/or powerline symbols look bad?